noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/17 Chaos and Cantrips/Chaos and Cantrips.md

 no major events before the bad stuff - been worried about predators slow death, not a sudden thing

-boy in picture was a friend of kiana's the harvest matches up with his death - drowned in the lake - roughly 8/9 years ago
+boy in picture was a friend of kiana's - cully the harvest matches up with his death - drowned in the lake - roughly 8/9 years ago

 we'll be sent to rattle to check up on kiana